ChapelR/tweego-setup/readme.md

 * `npm run testmode` or `npm run testmode-win`: As `npm run build`, but compiles your story in test mode.
 * `npm run tweegobuild` or `npm run tweegobuild-win`: This command only runs the Tweego portion of the build process, so files from `src` aren't added in.
 Useful for building faster when you're only working on TwineScript.
 * `npm run gulp build`: Only re-packages the JavaScript and CSS files, but does **not** actually compile the story.
 Probably not useful.
-* `npm run lint`: Runs the JavaScript linter on any JavaScript files found in the `src/scripts` folder and reports the results for debugging.
+* `npm run lint` or `npm run lint-js`: Runs the JavaScript linter on any JavaScript files found in the `src/scripts` folder and reports the results for debugging.
 You will want this if you do basically any coding in JavaScript at all, trust me.
+* `npm run lint-css`: Runs the CSS linter, which tests for bugs and errors in your CSS files, similar to the JavaScript linter.

 ### Usage (batch files - Windows only)